university-bootcamp/coding-environment/mac-vagrant.md

 This step will finalize the connection between your coding environment and the heroku service.

-### Step 5C: Configure Github with SSH Keys
+### Step 5C: Configure heroku with SSH key

-Then run this command.
-Once this command runs it will prompt you for your GitHub username (note this is your username not your email address) and your password.
-Enter these values and then press enter.
-It should tell you "ok!".
-If it gives you an error message you probably entered an invalid username and password (so try to run that command again).
+Your environment will need to connect it's SSH key to the GitHub service, too.
+We have written a script to help with this process.

+> The command below will execute a script that we've written to automatically connect your GitHub account wit your SSH key.
+>
+> In this process, the program will prompt you for your GitHub username.
+Keep in mind, this is your `username` for GitHub.com not your email address.

+**Next**, copy and paste the following command in your coding enviroment.
+After running this command, enter your GitHub username and password to connect your account.

 ```
 curl https://gist.githubusercontent.com/kenmazaika/fa8ea7dfbae413638cfd111b974bc74a/raw/ecb5e91c044d92389d0cfd3c2229e57187384d6d/github_auth.rb  > ~/.firehose-github.rb && ruby ~/.firehose-github.rb
 ```

+> **Important**:  After running the above command the command should display the text `ok!` in the terminal window.
+>
+> If it gives an error message, this usually indicates that you had problems when entering your username or password.
+If this happens, try the above command again and enter your credentials another time.

+#### Configure the git program

+The above steps set git and GitHub to use your SSH key as a way to connect to your account.
+There are also two configuration options you will need to provide git.

-Once the dollar-sign returns, run these commands and provide your name and email address inside the double quotes instead of the dummy data:
+**Enter the following command in your web development environment**, and also be sure to adjust the email address in the command you execute to be your actual email address instead of the `you@example.com` address.

 ```
 git config --global user.email "you@example.com"
 ```

-And then run:
+**Enter the following command in your web development environment**, and also be sure to adjust the email address in the command you execute to be your name instead of the `Your Name` value.

 ```
 git config --global user.name "Your Name"